rachele182/neural_networks/README.md

 &#x1F538; **binary classification**: to classify abnormalities between mass and calcification
   - from scratch CNN,
   - pre-trained CNN,
-  - two-channel CNN using baseline patches (to pair in the NN bening tissue with corrispondent malign one).
+  - two-channel CNN using baseline patches (to pair in the NN benign tissue with corrispondent malign one).

 &#x1F538; **four classes classification**: to discriminate also between benign and malignant types of abnormalities
   - from scratch CNN,